waileuklo/VQNE/README.md

     - `target_edge_file = 'tt-net.txt'`
     - `percentage = 10, 20, 30, 40 or 50`
 6. run all the cells except the first one;
-7. if you run the notebook on Google Colab, you may optionally mount your Google Drive by running the first cell to access the gistfile1.txt and the datasets, as well as saving the output on the Google Drive.
+7. if you run the notebook on Google Colab, you may optionally mount your Google Drive by running the first cell to access the gistfile1.txt and the datasets, as well as saving the output to Google Drive.

 # References
 - [VQNE: Variational Quantum Network Embedding with Application to Network Alignment](https://dl.acm.org/doi/10.1145/3580305.3599542)